Galser/tfe-remote-backend/README.md

 ## Switch to remote backend

-At present moment we have our state locally.
-Let's work as the team, we are about to switch to remote backend.
+At the present moment, we have our state locally.
+Let's work as the team, we are about to switch to the remote backend.
 But this will include some preparational steps.

 - Create some organization in TFCLoud following this link [https://app.terraform.io/app/organizations/new](https://app.terraform.io/app/organizations/new)
 - Then, inside that organization, create new workspace ( Follow the lin that looks like : https://app.terraform.io/app/YOPUR_ORGANIZATION/workspaces/new ).
-You wil have a message - that you need to choose the version control provider that hosts your Terraform source code, just press **skip** and fill details in teh next screen.
-Write down you ORGANIZATION and WORKSPACE names
+You wil have a message - that you need to choose the version control provider that hosts your Terraform source code, just press **skip** and fill details in the next screen.
+Write down your ORGANIZATION and WORKSPACE names
 - Change [main.tf](main.tf) to include the new backend as follows :
     ```terraform
     terraform {